akamai/EdgeAuth-Token-Node/README.md

 Akamai-EdgeAuth is Akamai Edge Authorization Token in the HTTP Cookie, Query String and Header for a client.
 You can configure it in the Property Manager at https://control.akamai.com.
-It's a behavior which is Auth Token 2.0 Verification.
+It's the behaviors which is Auth Token 2.0 Verification and Segmented Media Protection.

 Akamai-EdgeAuth supports for Node.js 4.0+